Y0Coss/docs-fork/pages/hosted_private_cloud/opcp/how-to-setup-instance-from-api/guide.en-en.md

 ## Objective

-Before you can deploy services on your **OPCP** clusters, you need to have at least one installed and active instance.
+This guide details the steps to install an OPCP node by creating an instance through the OpenStack APIs.
-This guide details the steps to install a server on an OPCP node by creating an OpenStack instance via the APIs.
+Before deploying services on your OPCP clusters, you must have at least one installed and active node.

 ## Prerequisites